Green Monster: Effect on play

 The Green Monster is famous for preventing home runs on many line drives that would clear the walls of other ballparks.
 A side effect of this is to increase the prevalence of doubles, since this is the most common result when the ball is hit off the wall (often referred to as a "wallball double").
 The major-league record for doubles in a season was set by Red Sox player Earl Webb, who hit 67 doubles in 1931, although only 33 of them were hit at Fenway.
 (Note: In addition to his 33 doubles at Fenway, Webb hit six doubles at Braves Field in Boston, where the Red Sox of the era played some home games, and 28 in road games.)
 This record has rarely been challenged, and no player has hit 60 or more doubles in a season since 1936.

 Some left fielders, predominantly those with significant Fenway experience, have become adept at fielding caroms off the wall to throw runners out at second base or hold the batter to a single.
 Compared with other current major-league parks, the wall's placement creates a comparatively shallow left field, and many long fly balls that could be caught in a larger park rebound off the Green Monster for base hits.
+Kansas City Royals Hall of Famer George Brett, a third baseman who would occasionally fill in at left field when needed, has described playing left field at Fenway Park as one of his favorite moments from his entire career.

 While the wall turns many would-be line-drive homers into doubles, it also allows some high yet shallow fly balls to clear the field of play for a home run, one notable example being Bucky Dent's home run in the 1978 American League East tie-breaker game.
-As described by Don Baylor, who played for the Red Sox in 1986 and 1987: "High fly balls that are outs almost anywhere else will be a home run here, but low line drives that are home runs almost anywhere else will only be a double here, maybe even a single."
+As described by Don Baylor, who played for the Red Sox from 1985-1987: "High fly balls that are outs almost anywhere else will be a home run here, but low line drives that are home runs almost anywhere else will only be a double here, maybe even a single."